-At the same time, it will be possible to enforce an arbitral award in Kazakhstan, provided only that such award is recognized and enforced by a Kazakhstan court.
-Since no enforcement of arbitral awards (both Kazakhstan and foreign) is principally possible without undergoing the recognition procedure at a Kazakhstan court, the necessity to apply to a Kazakhstan court should not be a surprise for the parties to arbitration proceedings.
+Formally, it will be possible to enforce an arbitral award in Kazakhstan, provided only that such award is recognized and enforced by a Kazakhstan court.
+However, in practice, arbitral awards of the AIFC are enforced in Kazakhstan bypassing the Kazakhstan court.